 Wander the popular Seaside Resort on the east coast

 Playa Del Carmen is one of the main tourist spots on the Riviera Maya – the coastal stretch of resorts and beaches that starts just south of Cancun, and goes all the way down to just south of Tulum.

 Known for it’s palm-lined white beaches, crystal clear blue waters and stunning coral reefs, Playa Del Carmen is one of the largest tourist hotspots on the peninsula.
 I stayed here just one night, to wander the narrow streets, tuck into cheap and tasty Mexican tacos, and soak up the glorious sunshine on the beach.

-How to get there: Airport taxi charge non-negotiable US $40 which you can pay in any of the taxi stands inside the airport.
-You an take a shared transfer (“collectivo”) for much less, it just means travelling with other passengers.
+How to get there: I use Discover Cars for airport transfer from Cancun.
+You can also take a shared transfer (“collectivo”) for much less, it just means travelling with other passengers.

 Alternatively, the ADO buses run every half hour from the airport to downtown Cancun, and cost US $5 per person.

 Uber used to be the cheaper way to get around by car but has been suspended in Cancun due to hostility by the trade union of taxis of Quintana Roo state.

 Days 2-3: Adventure Parks